House GOP agriculture spending bill on thin ice

 Rep. Mike Garcia (R-Calif.), an appropriator, said he thinks the agriculture appropriations bill will be the most difficult to get over the finish line of the spending measures up for consideration this week.

 The House sought to advance the agriculture appropriations bill in July, but GOP leaders punted those plans amid internal divisions over the legislation.
-Moderates at the time were voicing concerns about the mifepristone provision and conservative were pressuring GOP leaders to further slash funding levels in the measure.
+Moderates at the time were voicing concerns about the mifepristone provision, and conservatives were pressuring GOP leaders to further slash funding levels in the measure.

 Mace — who has been vocal in her support for exceptions to abortion regulations — claimed that she was “misled” by GOP leadership, who she said assured her that the mifepristone provision would not be in the final bill.